 Two gallons of liquid deadener will cover about 45 ft2 at 40 mils, or 1mm thickness.
 That amount of product typically goes for just under $150, so you can calculate how much product you’d need.
 Also, that price-to-quantity ratio actually makes liquid sound deadening products cheaper than Dynamat.
 However, since sprays are pretty new and untested, mats may still be more effective.

 As I have previously mentioned, I’ve found four sprays to choose from.
 So let’s see what each of them does before I explained how they’re applied.

 1. LizardSkin 50115 Sound Control Ceramic Insulation

 When I started looking into sound deadening sprays, Lizard Skin products were one of the first ones that popped up.
 The company actually makes three different spray products.
-You’re supposed to apply their thermal insulation spray first, then the sound control — and seal everything with a top coat.
+You’re supposed to apply their sound control spray first, then the thermal insulation — and seal everything with a top coat.

 But I suppose the Sound Control spray should be enough on its own.
 For the sake of transparency, I should say that most of my insight into this product comes from user reviews and the manufacturer’s website.
 And, actually, the overwhelmingly positive user reviews were more helpful in determining the efficacy of this product.